 - Manually focus the lens (as you do not want to lose focus each time you take a shot) on a bright star till it is point sharp.
 If you want to include a foreground, you can focus one third into the scene.

 - Use a cable release one and mirror lockup feature for DSLRs, as this can help avoid blurry images due to camera shake.

-- Use apps like the Sky Guide app or Star Walk 2 to locate the North Star for the Northern Hemisphere and Southern Cross for the Southern Hemisphere if you are planning to make star trails.
+- Use apps like the Sky Guide app or Star Walk 2 to locate the Milky Way if you are having difficulty locating it in the night sky.

-- Calculate maximum shutter speed based on the 500 rule or NPF rule in order to avoid star trails.
+- Calculate maximum shutter speed based on the 500 rule or NPF rule in order to avoid star trails as trails are not desirable when photographing the Milky Way.
 If you will be shooting for web images, you can use the 600 rule.

 - Set the white balance tungsten or daylight to get the right sky colours, or even set to auto.
 You can change this while post-processing as you will be shooting the Milky Way raw.

 - If your foreground does not have enough light to be illuminated properly for right exposure, you can use a flashlight to light paint foreground objects.
 These processes take some practice and patience to get perfect results.